Romans

 World Bible Challenge

 In our study of Paul's letter, we will look at God's righteousness and our proper response to that knowledge.
 This epistle (letter) was written by Paul to the Christians that were in Rome.
 The "church" in Rome was started without any apostle actually being in the city.
-People that Paul and his companions had led to Jesus and taught while they were in the Roman colonies traveled to Rome and some moved there to stay.
+People that Paul and his companions had led to Yeshua and taught while they were in the Roman colonies traveled to Rome and some moved there to stay.
 They, in turn, followed the example of Paul and his fellow servants and spread the gospel throughout the city.

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.